The math doesn’t add up (and it never will)

 The good enough standard

-Research on “good enough” parenting consistently shows that children need consistent care and emotional safety, not perfection [6].
+Children need consistent care and emotional safety, not perfection.
+Research on “good enough” parenting confirms this [6].
 Your house doesn’t need to be clean.
 The meals don’t need to be elaborate.
 The activities don’t need to be enriching.

 Reframing “missing out”

 You’re not missing your kid’s childhood by working.
 You’re modeling what it looks like to have meaningful work.
-A 2020 study in Developmental Psychology found that children of working mothers show no difference in attachment quality compared to children of stay-at-home parents when parenting quality during available time is high [7].
+Longitudinal research by Brooks-Gunn, Han, and Waldfogel on maternal employment and child outcomes found that children of working mothers show no meaningful difference in developmental outcomes when parenting quality during available time is high [7].

 The question isn’t whether you work.
 The question is how you show up when you’re not working.